srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-## Get the Network's Prediction
+## Get the Network's Classification

-After we looped through and trained all 10 cells on the current image we can get the network's *guess* or *prediction* by comparing the output values of all 10 cells.
+After we looped through and trained all 10 cells on the current image we can get the network's *guess* or *classification* by comparing the output values of all 10 cells.
+In the code I decided to use the term *prediction* rather than *classification*.
 The corresponding function

 ```c